enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/quartz_knot.md

 ;;;;;

-Regardless, it seems to have some redeeming qualities.
+Regardless, it has some redeeming qualities.

-For one, inserting this Knot into a construct seems to speed it up ever so slightly.
+For one, inserting this Knot into a construct accelerates its casting ever so slightly.
-It really isn't much, but it could be just enough in a pinch...
+It really isn't much, but even a few extra circles can vastly improve a spell's effectiveness.

 ;;;;;

-Its second uniqueness seems much more interesting though.
+Its second uniqueness is far more interesting though.

-By augmenting a [Ploy of Receipt](^trickster:ploys/message#3) with a slot as a second argument, it is possible to listen for messages from an item.
+By augmenting the [Ploy of Receipt](^trickster:ploys/message#3) with a slot as a second argument, it is possible to listen for messages from an item.